SIPEF

 Risks and uncertainties

-In this process the committee identified and classified 76 risks: general, product, operational, workforce, financial, commercial, legal and political.
+In November 2021, the Audit Committee conducted a further review of the risks facing the Group.
+As part of this process, the Committee identified and classified 76 risks within the following categories: general, product, operational, workforce, financial, commercial, legal, and political.

-Subsequently, all of these risks were then assessed, based on the likelihood that they would occur and their potential impact on the Company, and were mapped out.
-In response to the events in 2021, the audit committee has adapted the classification of a number of risks compared with the 2020 classification.
+All identified risks were assessed according to their likelihood of occurrence and potential impact on the Company and were mapped accordingly.
+In response to developments during 2021, the Audit Committee revised the classification of certain risks compared with the 2020 assessment.

-Based on that analysis, only the principal risks that are certain, virtually certain or likely to occur in the SIPEF group, and that could have a significant or moderate negative impact on the financial situation, the operating results or the liquidity of the Group leading to impairments of assets, are stated below.
+On the basis of this analysis, only those principal risks that are certain, virtually certain, or likely to occur within the SIPEF Group, and that could have a significant or moderate adverse impact on the Group’s financial position, operating results, or liquidity, including potential asset impairments, are set out below.

 1. Description of the specific risks